Who is

 2005-2009

-From February 2005 to January 2009, I ran similar projects in China, where the program was known as RSM (Retail Startup Management).
+From February 2005 to January 2009, I conducted similar projects in China, where the program was called RSM (Retail Startup Management).
 I was one of two International BMW Master Coaches.

-Beyond executing the projects in dealerships across China, I was responsible for training my Chinese colleagues to run such complex, long-term initiatives—a task that turned out to be much harder than I had anticipated.
+In addition to carrying out the projects in BMW dealerships across China, I was responsible for training my Chinese colleagues to independently manage such complex and long-term projects – a task that proved to be far more demanding than expected.

 ACHIEVEMENT

 By mid-2007, we had accumulated a critical mass of experience.
-Under my guidance, my Chinese colleagues and I completely adapted the entire RSM program (700 A4 pages!).
-We restructured the sequence of content delivery and the implementation approach, reducing project timelines from 24 to 18 months.
-We also developed tools and metrics to measure the progress and outcomes of RSM projects.
+Under my leadership, my Chinese colleagues and I completely adapted the entire RSM program (700 A4 pages!).
+We restructured the sequence of content delivery and the implementation approach, reducing the project duration from 24 to 18 months.
+Furthermore, we developed tools and key performance indicators (KPIs) to measure the progress and results of the RSM projects.

-Additionally, colleagues from various BBA (BMW Brilliance Automotive Ltd.) departments frequently invited me to facilitate cross-departmental meetings on critical issues, such as the rollout of new software systems.
+In addition, I was regularly invited by colleagues from various BBA departments (BMW Brilliance Automotive Ltd.) to moderate cross-departmental meetings on critical topics – such as the introduction of new software systems.

-As a farewell gift to BBA, I designed an Assessment Center to select the most suitable Chinese candidates for the RSM-Coach position.
-This was based on a comprehensive list of competencies required for success in the role.
-I created a full competency profile for an RSM-Coach along with a template for an individual development plan.
+As a farewell gift to BBA, I designed an Assessment Center to select suitable Chinese candidates for the RSM coach position.
+This was based on a comprehensive competency profile that I created for this role, supplemented by a template for an individual development plan.

 THE BIGGEST CHALLENGE

-During my 4 years of living and working in China, I was constantly confronted with my own internal stereotypes—about other cultures, nations, and what is deemed "right", "good", or "acceptable".
-Intellectually, I could understand the attitudes, actions, and decisions of my Chinese colleagues, but I deeply struggled to accept them with my heart.
+During the 4 years I lived and worked in China, I was constantly confronted with my own internal stereotypes – about other cultures, nations, and what is considered "right", "good", or "acceptable".
+Intellectually, I could understand the attitudes, actions, and decisions of my Chinese colleagues – but accepting them with my heart was extremely difficult for me.

-My time in China was arguably the greatest test of my willingness and ability to truly embrace the "different"—different values, priorities, behaviors, tastes, manners, and an entirely different attitude toward concepts like "truth" and "love".
+My time in China was probably the toughest test of my willingness and ability to truly accept what is "different" – different values, priorities, behaviors, tastes, manners, and a completely different attitude towards concepts like "truth" and "love".

-"In China, there is no love, no friendship, only family," a highly respected German colleague told me in 2006.
-This sentiment was later echoed by several of my Chinese acquaintances...
+"In China there is no love, no friendship – only family!" a respected colleague from Germany told me in 2006.
+Later, several of my Chinese acquaintances confirmed the meaning of this statement...

 2009-2010